crazyoptimist/crazyoptimist-github-io/content/post/2023/vim-notes.md

 vim .vimrc .bashrc
 ```

-Now you've opened two buffers, and you can hop from one to another, it's very very similar with tabs in other applications like vscode or chrome.
+Now that you've opened two buffers, you can hop from one to another, it's very very similar to tabs in other applications like VS Code or Chrome.

 For example, `:bnext` will lead you to the next buffer, and it cycles through the list of all open buffers.

-So adding below two lines to your `.vimrc` file will give you a superpower to use buffer smartly and visually(I assume you're using airline plugin.
+So adding below two lines to your `.vimrc` file will give you a superpower to use buffer smartly and visually (I assume you're using airline plugin.
 But there must be similar ways if you are not using airline).

 ```vim
 " enable the list of buffers